Financial Services

 WASHINGTON, D.C. – Reps.
 Gregory W. Meeks (NY-05), Joyce Beatty (OH-03), Juan Vargas (CA-52), Steven Horsford (NV-04) issued a joint statement in response to the recent speech by Vice Chair for Supervision Barr on Basel III endgame:

 Washington, D.C. – Today, Representatives Gregory W. Meeks and John Katko (NY-24), and U.S. Senators Jacky Rosen (D-NV) and Rob Portman (R-OH), applauded news that their bipartisan, bicameral Harriet Tubman Bicentennial Commemorative Coin Act has been signed into law by President Biden.
+This bill honors the life and legacy of Harriet Tubman with the creation of a series of commemorative coins that bear her image and are emblematic of her legacy.

 WASHINGTON, D.C. – Today, the U.S. House of Representatives passed Rep. Gregory W. Meeks' bill that would close documented gaps in transparency around multi-class governance structures for the benefit of traditional investors.

 Washington, DC - Yesterday, the Office of the Comptroller of the Currency (OCC) clarified its position on nonbank financial institutions obtaining national charters.
 Nonbank firms that are eligible for OCC charters include those engaged in the business of banking, including "fintech" firms that either receive deposits, pay checks, or lend money.
+Since 2016, Rep. Gregory W.

 Washington, D.C.—U.S. Congressman Gregory W. Meeks, Senior Member of the House Financial Services Committee, introduced H. Res.
 247, a resolution calling on the House to support the goals and ideals of Financial Literacy Month.
 Regarding the resolution's introduction, Congressman Meeks released the following statement: